nt-hung/nt-hung.github.io/_research/Range-based-target-localization.md

-Typically, range-based navigation is defined for an agent, for example, a scuba-diver or an AUV to find its own state (position, and possibly with velocity and acceleration) using the information measured by the agent itself and the ranges to a known single or multiple beacons [Bayat et al., 2016].
+Typically, range-based navigation is defined for an agent, for example, a scuba-diver or an AUV to find its own state (position, and possibly with velocity and acceleration) using the information measured by the agent itself and the ranges to a known single or multiple beacons.
 If an agent like AUV can measure its velocity vector (using Doppler Velocity Log (DVL)), then only the position of the AUV needs to be determined.
 In other situations, velocity and acceleration need to be determined as well.

-Range-based target localization (or tracking), on the other hand, is defined for one or multiple trackers to find the state of the target using only ranges from the tracker(s) to the target.
+Range-based target localization (or tracking), on the other hand, is defined for one or multiple autonomous vehicles acting as mobile sensors to find the state of the target using only ranges from the vehicles to the target.
 The state of the target typically includes the target’s position, velocity, and possibly acceleration, depending on the model of the target adopted.
+From a theoretical standpoint, the navigation and localization are dual.

+Target pursuit is defined as a task of driving the vehicle(s) to converge to and stay in the vicinity of the target.
+This task is crucial when the entities are in underwater environment where range is only able to be measured in a relatively short distance.

 ## Contribution

-we propose a systematic approach to solve the cooperative target localization and pursuit that was stated in Problem 2.
+We propose a systematic approach to solve the cooperative target localization and pursuit using multiple autonomous vehicles.
 We identify a few sub-problems where we isolate specific technical challenges that are present in Problem 2.
 By studying and solving each sub-problem, we hope to gain insights into a general solution for the original problem.
 Also, while addressing each sub-problem we expect to find as byproducts some interesting